-Chapter 11 addresses one of the two most pressing challenges (the other being climate change) of our contemporary world: poverty and deprivation.
+Chapter 11 addresses the second most pressing challenge of our contemporary world: poverty and deprivation.
 As consistently argued throughout the book, new tourism is promoted primarily as a means of obviating the negative impacts of conventional mass tourism and as offering a vehicle for development.
 The emergence of pro-poor tourism initiatives is the most pronounced movement in attempting to demonstrate how new tourism can contribute to the broader pro-poor development agenda.
-The chapter sets new tourism in the broader context of understanding the 'poor' and 'poverty', and the most significant global framework for addressing poverty, the United Nations Millennium Development Goals.
-The main part of the chapter then discusses the meaning and content of pro-poor tourism and its applications, and reviews some of the up-to-date analysis of its efficacy in addressing poverty.
-It is suggested that pro-poor tourism might be best considered as one form of temporary migration that can directly benefit poor communities.
+The chapter sets new tourism in the broader context of understanding the 'poor' and 'poverty', and the most significant global framework for addressing poverty, the United Nations Millennium Development Goals.4 The main part of the chapter then discusses the meaning and content of pro-poor tourism and its applications, and reviews some of the up-to-date analyses of its efficacy in addressing poverty.
 The chapter provides a number of detailed case studies of the fragility of tourism and the primary need for human security.